 Notes: Table examines balance of the experiment across treatment arms using baseline covariates and the attrited sample that is used for endline analysis.
-Standard errors clustered at the household level, =10%, =5%, and =1% significance.
+Standard errors 5 for (in soft brackets) are clustered at the household level to reflect the design effect, and p-values corrected for False Discovery Rates across all the outcomes in the table are presented in hard brackets.
+Stars on coefficient estimates are derived from the FDR-corrected p-values, =10%, =5%, and =1% significance.